ComradDoge/DogeEU4/README.md

 <h1>DD/MM/YYYY</h1>

 - Tatarstan ideas reworked to EE's version.
-- Some Irish monuments now are somewhat more accessible to Druidism.
+- Some Irish monuments are somewhat more accessible to Druidism.
+- Persia missions reformatted and allow to choose between Paradox or EE versions.
 - Colonial nation ideas no longer remove religion penalty to incentivise AI to actually convert.

  <!-- Todo -->